 John 13:34-35 NIV

-He actually said we MUST love one another.
+He said we MUST love one another.
 By stopping to help the wounded man, the Samaritan showed the kind of love we are all called to show.

 When we reach out in love and kindness toward those the world tells us to hate, we show our love for Jesus.